 Roses are wonderful plants.
 They come in all shapes and sizes, hundreds of colors, and many different fragrances and flower forms.
 Many bloom all summer.
 There is a rose for almost every purpose in the garden.
 Roses might be a challenge to grow, but gardeners, especially rose people love the challenge.
 That’s why growing roses in Colorado is so satisfying.

 Our climate ranges from a moderate Zone 4 or 5 in Denver to a cold Zone 2 in the mountains.
 Temperatures can go from frying to freezing overnight.
 Most of our native soils consist of either sand or clay.
-We also have high winds and mixed-up seasons.
-On the plus side, we have lots of sunshine and a lot less trouble with pests than people in more humid, temperate climates.
+We also have high winds and

 By taking special care when choosing a planting site, proper planting, providing winter protection and improving the soil, all of these problems can be overcome.
 Choose a planting site with a minimum of six hours sunlight a day, protection from strong winds and access to water.
 (Roses require 1" of deep watering a week.)
 Planting on the east side of structures or buildings where roses are exposed to the mildest sunlight and protection from the worst of our winter winds, often gives the best results.
 Avoid planting up against the south or west side of an unshaded structure.
 Reflected heat can burn your plant in summer, or fool a bush into breaking dormancy in January and February.